AntonHub00/rick-and-morty-angular/README.md

 npm install
 ```

-Start the development server (locahost on port 4200 by default.
+Start the development server (localhost on port 4200 by default.
 It may vary):

 ```bash
 npm start
 ```

-No aditional configuration needed (e.g. API keys)
+No additional configuration needed (e.g. API keys).

 ## Styles

-For styling was used Tailwind CSS with SASS (scss)
+For styling was used Tailwind CSS with SASS (scss).